golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/golem-in-a-browser.md

 ---
 description: Learn how to set up a Golem requestor agent in your browser, including Yagna service configuration and running scripts in a web context.
 title: Browser-Based Golem Requestor Agent Setup Guide
-pageTitle: Implementing Golem Requestor Agents in Web Browsers - A Step-by-Step Tutorial
+pageTitle: Implementing Golem Requestor Agents in Web Browsers - Quickstart
 type: Quickstart
 ---